veres-one/docs.veres.one/docs/agreements/software.md

 #### 0. Definitions.

-"This License" refers to version 1 of the Veres One Ethical Open Source License.
+"This License" refers to version 1 of the Veres One Open Software License.

 "Copyright" also means copyright-like laws that apply to other kinds